scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Soylent for lunch, but panera again for dinner because I need to conserve my soylent since I only have one bottle left.

+### Day 244

+Soylent for lunch (last bottle).
+And went out to eat a local pub for dinner.
+My new batch of soylent arrived, but I was hungry and didn't want to eat it warm.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/